steve-lebleu/cliam/README.md

     console.log('Error while mail sending: ', err)
   });
 ```

+By default, Cliam will use the first transporter found in the cliamrc file, except if you precise wich transporterId you want to use on the fly.

 See [request payload](https://github.com/steve-lebleu/cliam/wiki/Inputs) wiki section for more information about availables options and configurations.